 If English is not your first language, an IELTS score of 6.0 or equivalent when you start the course is essential.
 English language tuition| is available at DMU both before and during the course if required.

-Teaching methods include staff directed learning via lectures, tutorials and laboratories, collaborative and group based learning, student-centred resource-based learning, supervised project work and self-directed study.
-Assessment is designed to match the specific module.
-Methods of assessment will include time constrainedphase tests, portfolios of work, laboratory exercises, formal exams, oral examinations, individual and group work, project work, reports and presentations.
+Teaching methods include lectures, tutorials and laboratory work.
+You will also experience collaborative and group based learning, supervised project work and independent study.
+Assessment is designed to match your specifi c module and will include timed tests, portfolios of work, laboratory exercises, written exams and oral examinations, individual and group work, project work, reports and presentations.